What is Rhinoplasty?

 Are there any Rhinoplasty risks or complications?

-During your consultation with Dr. Taki, he will discuss any potential risks and complications, including:
+During your consultation, any potential risks and complications will be discussed, including:

 - Anesthesia-related complications

 - Poor wound healing